By Amanda Haas

 As Needed kosher salt

-For the Mignonette: Combine the minced shallot, red wine vinegar, and 1/2 tsp freshly ground black pepper.
+For the Mignonette: Combine the minced shallot, red wine vinegar and 1/2 teaspoon freshly ground black pepper.
+Set aside.